garden-io/garden/docs/basics/quickstart.md

 A visual quickstart is also available by logging in to the Garden Dashboard.
 The Dashboard can show you the status of your builds, deployments and stream logs from your services in real-time.
 To get started, click [Dashboard Quickstart](https://app.garden.io).
 {% endhint %}

 Garden is an all-in-one DevOps platform that enables you to build, test, deploy your applications and infrastructure in a single, unified workflow.

+## Interactive environments

+If you want to try Garden in an interactive cloud-based environment with a playground-like experience, use our new Killercoda and CloudShell environments ✨.

+Click on either of the two buttons below ⬇️.

+<a href="https://go.garden.io/killercoda"><img src="https://raw.githubusercontent.com/garden-io/garden-interactive-environments/main/resources/img/killercoda-logo.png" alt="Killercoda logo in black and white." height="55px"/></a> [![Open in Cloud Shell](https://gstatic.com/cloudssh/images/open-btn.svg)](https://go.garden.io/cloudshell)

+If you find any bugs 🐛 or have suggestions to improve our labs please don't hesitate to reach out by creating an [issue here](https://github.com/garden-io/garden-interactive-environments) or by asking in our [Discord Community](https://go.garden.io/discord)🌸

+## Usage

 In this quickstart, we'll introduce you to the one interactive command you'll spend most of your time in as a developer: `garden dev`.

-We have two different options to go through this quickstart guide:

-- Using our brand new [Interactive Environments](###Interactive-environments) that can help you deploy our quickstart project in an interactive cloud environment.
-- Running the project in our own local machine 💻 by following the [Local Installation](###Local-installation) section.

-### Interactive environments

-Simply click any of the two buttons below ⬇️

-<a href="https://go.garden.io/killercoda"><img src="https://raw.githubusercontent.com/garden-io/garden-interactive-environments/main/resources/img/killercoda-logo.png" alt="Killercoda logo in black and white." height="55px"/></a> [![Open in Cloud Shell](https://gstatic.com/cloudssh/images/open-btn.svg)](https://go.garden.io/cloudshell)

-If you find any bugs 🐛 or have suggestions to improve our labs please don't hesitate in reaching out through an issue towards this [repository](https://github.com/garden-io/garden-interactive-environments/blob/main/resources/img/killercoda-logo.png) or ask through our [Discord Community](https://go.garden.io/discord)🌸

-### Local installation

 In just 3 steps, we'll: